Business Personal Property

 Tangible business personal property is the physical property that can be seen and touched.
 It includes items such as machinery, equipment, furniture and vehicles.

-• Recent Appraisals: Hire a licensed professional to independently appraise your tangible business personal properties.
-The appraiser will assess factors like their condition, age and market value.
-Seek the expertise of professionals who have successfully handled cases and can provide their opinions or written statements regarding the accuracy of your property assessment.
-They can analyze the specifics of your property, review the assessment and provide their expert opinion on whether it is accurate or unjustifiably high.
-Their opinions can carry weight during the protest process, so choosing those with a proven track record is critical.
+Seek the expertise of professionals who have successfully handled cases and can provide opinions or written statements regarding the accuracy of your property assessment.
+They can analyze the specifics of your property, review the assessment and provide an expert opinion on whether it is accurate or unjustifiably high.

-• Comparable Sales Data: Research recent sales of similar tangible assets in your industry or region.
+Research recent sales of similar tangible assets in your industry or region.
 For example, if you own a restaurant and are protesting the assessed value of your commercial kitchen equipment, find comparable sales of similar equipment in your area.
-This evidence will demonstrate if your assets have been assessed higher than comparable assets, strengthening your case during the protest.

-• Photographs: To support your protest, take clear and detailed photographs of your tangible assets.
-For instance, if you have outdated machinery that needs repairs, capture those aspects in photographs.
-These visual representations can reinforce your argument and provide tangible evidence during the protest process.
+To support your protest, take clear and detailed photographs of your tangible assets.
+For instance, if you have outdated machinery that needs repairs, capture those issues in photographs.

 Intangible Assets